-9b.
+8. Signature of Principal Investigator(s):

+9a Name of Faculty Supervisor:

+9b .
 Signature of Faculty Supervisor:

-(If a student project)

-10. Signature of Department Chair/Head or Program/Division Director:
+10. .
+Signature of Department Chair/Head or Program/Division Director:

 For example, if research is being done by someone in Student Affairs, the Vice-President of Student Affairs would review and sign.